 Guests eligible for housing are visiting persons who are 18 years of age or older.
 Minors are permitted as long as they are accompanied by an authorized adult or parent/legal guardian.
 Minors are not permitted to stay unaccompanied in UAF guest housing.
 Groups with minors are required to submit supplemental paperwork through University Risk Management.
 Visiting guests must present current state issued identification at check-in.

-Where or how can I apply for Guest Housing?
-Can I apply on-line?
+Where or how can I request Guest Housing?

-What are the accommodation or lodging options for guests staying between 1-29 nights?
+What are the accommodation or lodging options for guests?

 Depending on availability, people staying in Guest Housing may have the option to choose from a traditional style room, suite style room, or an apartment unit.
 Guests who request a traditional residence hall room can reserve a single room with one bed or a double room with two beds.
-The Cutler units are classified as apartments and are available for all UAF affiliated guests during June and July.
-Suite style rooms are not available for Summer 2020.
-There may be limited apartments available outside of June and July, but generally guests can expect to have the option of a traditional style room.
+Suite style rooms have two double rooms with a shared bathroom and common area between them or a single room with a bathroom.
+Apartment units have a private kitchen, living room and bathroom with two double occupancy rooms.

 What are the accommodation or lodging options for guests staying longer than 30 nights?